How to Deal with Imposter Syndrome at Work

 #1 List evidence of your competence in your daily life

-"I'm able to finish all the things you need to do today.
+"I'm able to finish all the things I need to do today.
 I didn't get into any trouble."

 #2 Examine evidence for and against your automatic thought

-Assess the quality of each evidence: would a good lawyer, defending you, think of it as good evidence?
+Assess the quality of each piece of evidence.
+Would a good lawyer, defending you, think of it as good evidence?

 #3 Use the if-then analysis